Leopc1977/Eklesia/README.md

 > ⚠️ Work in progress — Nothing is published yet.
 Use at your own risk.
 > 📝 This README is temporary and subject to change.

 Eklesia was originally conceived as a **TypeScript rewrite of [ChatArena](https://github.com/Farama-Foundation/chatarena)** by the [Farama Foundation](https://github.com/Farama-Foundation), which defines multi-agent environments using Arena, Environment, Backend and Player abstractions.
-However, Eklesia already diverges by introducing an explicit **Orchestrator** layer—an architectural component that coordinates agents, environments, and interaction flows, making the system more modular and backend-agnostic.
+However, Eklesia already diverges by introducing an explicit **Orchestrator** layer, an architectural component that coordinates agents, environments, and interaction flows, making the system more modular and backend-agnostic.

 ---